SamMed05/c-cpp-notes/docs/cpp/Loops/do-while-loop.md

 ### Use

-Do-while loops are usually used for checking that the input of the user is correct.
+Do-while loops are usually used to check that the input of the user is correct.
 In particular, the input is prompted to the user repeatedly until it inserts a valid input.
 For example:

 ```cpp title="positive-number-input.cpp" {7-10}
 #include <iostream>